{{org_field_logo}}

 Regular refresher training sessions ensure that all employees remain up to date on best practices for winter safety.

-This policy will be reviewed annually or sooner if there are significant changes in national cold weather guidelines or emerging risks.
+This policy will be reviewed at least annually and sooner where there are changes to legislation, CQC guidance, UKHSA guidance, weather-health alert arrangements, local safeguarding procedures, or learning from incidents, complaints, audits or inspections.
 Any updates will be communicated to all staff, service users, and relevant stakeholders.

 By implementing this Cold Weather and Winter Safety Policy, our domiciliary care service ensures that service users receive safe, effective, and high-quality care throughout the winter months.
 Through proactive risk assessments, staff training, service continuity planning, and close collaboration with external agencies, we mitigate the impact of cold weather and protect the well-being of both service users and staff. {{org_field_name}} remains committed to adapting to seasonal challenges, ensuring resilience, and maintaining a person-centred approach to care in all weather conditions.